-- Transportation and Navigation
+- Transportation and Navigation file size 4MB

-- Sediment Resources
+- Sediment Resources file size 8MB

-- Recreation and Cultural Services
+- Recreation and Cultural Services file size 3MB

 - Energy and Infrastructure

 All of the spatial data provided in the Massachusetts Ocean Management Plan are hosted in the Massachusetts Ocean Resource Information System, or MORIS.
 MORIS is an online mapping tool that can be used to search and display spatial data pertaining to the Massachusetts coastal zone and is the official data repository for the Massachusetts Ocean Management Plan.
-Launch MORIS to view, query, and map the data
+Launch MORIS to view, query, and map the data.